Undergraduate Internship Program

 Lectures and Seminars at MPI AGE and University of Cologne

-Throughout the year, the MPI AGE and its partner institutes offer numerous lecture and seminars from leading scientists in the field.
+During the program and throughout the year, the MPI AGE and its partner institutes offer numerous lecture and seminars from leading scientists in the field.
 The interns have an opportunity to interact with graduate students, postdocs and junior group leaders from the regional cluster of institutes and universities.
 The graduate seminars are also open to selected interns.

 Certificate of Achievement